 Format: virtual session (Zoom registration link to be sent one week before)

-Topic: Cultural Hunility in Practice: Supporting the Asian Community in Mental Health Counseling
+Topic: Cultural Humility in Practice: Supporting the Asian Community in Mental Health Counseling

-Guest Speaker: Yanyi Weng, LICSW (MA); Han Bertrand, LICSW (MA), LCSW (OR)
+Guest Speaker: Yanyi Weng, LICSW (MA), Founder & Clinical Director of Dear Therapy™ (deartherapy.com); Han Bertrand, LICSW (MA), LCSW (OR), Group Clinical Supervisor of Dear Therapy

 Introduction: